Eumaeus/blackwell_fall_2018/docs/Greek110.md

 (Newer assignments will appear at the top of the list.)

+- For Friday, September 21: Study the forms of the definite article.
+The quiz will be on producing the 24 forms, as last time.
+Try to come to class with Atom up and running, as well as your VM.
 - For Thursday, September 20: Take notes on the Vocabulary for Chapter 1.
 [Validate with the Virtual Machine.](https://eumaeus.github.io/fall2018vm/).
 - For Tuesday, September 18: [Be able to start, log in to, log out of, and stop the Virtual Machine](https://eumaeus.github.io/fall2018vm/). **Learn the forms of the definite article (p.
 28) and be able to write them out, in order, for a quiz.**
 - For September 13: Be able to name the five *cases* of Greek, in their conventional order: nominative, genitive, dative, accusative, vocative.
 Be able to name the three *genders* in Greek: masculine, feminine, neuter.
 Be able to name the three *numbers*: singular, dual, plural.